kfkhalili/x-ray-trust/docs/GERMAN_LAUNCH_GUIDE.md

 (According to § 19 UStG, no VAT is charged.)
 ```

-**Stripe automatically includes this** if you configure it correctly.
+**Stripe automatically includes this** if you configure it correctly in Stripe Dashboard → Settings → Business details → Tax settings.

 ### Payment Methods